 Preview your site as you work

-The built-in devserver allows you to preview your documentation as you're writing it.
-It will even auto-reload whenever you save any changes, so all you need to do to see your latest edits is refresh your browser.
+The built-in dev-server allows you to preview your documentation as you're writing it.
+It will even auto-reload and refresh your browser whenever you save your changes.

 Easy to customize